What Ways Of Being Are You Choosing?

 - Which Ways do you think would have the greatest impact on your life and work?

-- Consider how creating a ‘To-Be’ list each day might increase your performance.
+- Consider creating a ‘To-Be’ list each day to increase your performance.

 Resources For Learning More